tylerbcrawford/monsterr-media-server/cline_docs/activeContext.md

 * Enhanced UI elements for better visibility and consistency:
   * Updated checkbox styling to be monochromatic with white checkmarks
   * Improved stepper navigation visibility in both themes
+  * Added bubble styling to page titles:
+    * Consistent background using step-background variable
+    * Rounded corners with 100px border radius
+    * Subtle box shadow for depth
+    * Proper spacing and alignment
   * Redesigned theme toggle with minimal aesthetic:
     * Removed separator line for cleaner look
     * Added sun/moon material icons for theme indication
-    * Improved spacing and positioning in title area
-    * Integrated cleanly with header without disrupting layout
+    * Moved outside title bubble for cleaner layout
+    * Positioned at top right with proper spacing
   * Enhanced stepper bubbles with uppercase text and improved dark mode visibility
   * Fixed active step hover state to maintain blue background color
   * Unified all chips with consistent background and border styling